cyndilauper/iLuddite/README.md

 # iLuddite
 iLuddite is a Makersquare Greenfield project created by Brittany Artimez, Michael Lefkowitz, Stephen Bolton, Joey Steinburger, and Rachel DePriest.
-Our application is meant for anybody who loves to read, but wants a more social experience for a traditionally solo exercise.
+Our application is meant for anybody who loves to read, and wants a more social experience for a traditionally solo exercise.

 ##Getting Started
 To get stared working with iLuddite, please clone the iLuddite repository to your computer: